In this article:

 Contact the service or clinic directly for updates on your referral appointment.

-After referring yourself to a service, they will contact you directly with details on what do next.
+After referring yourself to a service, they will contact you directly with details on what to do next.

 For updates on your referral, we recommend contacting the service directly.